jessemutua/fantasma-pizza/Readme.md

 # FATASMA PIZZA
-    THis project is about a web for a online pizza store known Fantasma pizza
+    THis project is about a web app for a online pizza store known Fantasma pizza
 ## Authors information.
      Jesse Mutua